aDecoy/rust-workshop/docs/docs/module3/5_enums.md

 }

 impl User {
-    // When you create a new user, you default it to a Standard User fn new(email_address: &str, name: &str) -> User {
+    // When you create a user, you default it to a Standard User fn new(email_address: &str, name: &str) -> User {
         User::Standard { user_details: UserDetails {
             email_address: email_address.to_string(), name: name.to_string(), age: None